NeuroLang/B2RIO/README.md

 `b2rio --brain_path Area-STS1_l_N10_nlin2ICBM152asym2009c_5.3_publicDOI_a8128c417aeeb34c81dabc225670faa5.nii.gz --output_file STS1`

 When the process is complete, it will return a CSV file named `STS1.csv` with our results.
-The following are the first ten entries of the obtained file (remember that the number of folds used can be modified by means of the `--n_folds` parameter)
+The following are the first ten entries of the obtained file (out of a total of 18600, remember that the number of folds used can be modified with the `--n_folds` parameter)

 |    | term   |   fold |       bf | topConcept   |
 |---:|:-------|-------:|---------:|:-------------|